adhithyasash1/Human-Centric-Video-Stabilization/README.md

 # human-centric video stabilization

-a sophisticated approach to video stabilization that keeps the human subject centered while allowing the background to drift naturally, creating smooth, professional-looking footage.
+an approach to video stabilization that keeps the human subject centered while allowing the background to drift naturally, creating smooth, professional-looking footage.

 ## what it does